Canestin/GameOfLife/README.md

 # GameOfLife
-Game of life algorithm implemented in Java
+👶🏽 Game of life algorithm implemented in Java with unit testing